Monday, September 30, 2024

 First line: The massage is my favorite part.

 Why you should read this book: The varied stories that make up this graphic collection are simultaneously surreal and relatable, showcasing subtle truths about the inner lives of humans against strange backdrop of quiet nightmares.
 Imposter syndrome, unspoken love, murder, nostalgia, family, and the afterlife all undergo precise but rapid dissection.
-It's crazy but it makes sense but it's confusing but it feel complete.
+It's crazy but it makes sense but it's confusing but it feels complete.

 Why you shouldn't read this book: You don't like stories that make you think.